 I love Heroes.
 I really do.
 All of it, for better and for worse.
 I have great affection for that world with its many stories and the characters that populated it, even if its quality fluctuated as time went by and a lot of the potential it had went to waste.

 Today marks the tenth anniversary of Heroes going off the air.
 So, of course, instead of writing a celebratory piece that highlights all the good (or even great) things about it, like its finest moments, the impact it had on television at the time, its phenomenal, lighting-in-a-bottle kind of success, or the careers it launched, I’m gonna highlight all the ways it went wrong.

 I know, I know.
 We’ve been down this road too many times before.
 Thing is, there are reasons our beloved Heroes went off the air ten years ago (well, the main reason was low viewership even if there was still an audience for it, as it was the most pirated TV series of that year, but still…), and there is absolutely nothing wrong with good-faith, constructive criticism of something that you love.
 I don’t see a more fitting occasion than this one for me to revisit everything wrong with Heroes.
 So, let’s go:

-The daughter of one of the most infamous actors of his generation, Nastassja Kinski found her own place in the spotlight from the late 70s throughout the 80s thanks to roles in well-received films, that Richard Avedon poster and public attention for her personal life.
+The daughter of one of the most infamous (to say the least) actors of his generation, Nastassja Kinski found her own place in the spotlight from the late 70s throughout the 80s thanks to roles in well-received films, that Richard Avedon poster and public attention for her personal life.
 Then, she just went away.
-In honor of her birthday, let’s talk about her fascinating career’s highs and lows.
+In honour of her birthday, let’s talk about her fascinating career’s highs and lows.